Leveraging Prior Unemployment, Workers' Comp and EEOC Administrative Determinations in Employment Litigation

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide employment counsel in using determinations from administrative proceedings to their clients’ advantage in subsequent litigation.
+This CLE course will guide employment counsel in using determinations from administrative proceedings to their clients’ advantage in subsequent litigation.
 The panel will discuss best strategies for leveraging findings and rulings from unemployment, workers’ compensation, EEOC and other administrative proceedings, and navigating varying approaches to the doctrine of collateral estoppel among jurisdictions.

 - Identification of issues, claims and defenses